Styles Of Kalaripayattu

 kathakali martial art

 Vattayanthirippu is a blend of physical exercise and entertainment, influencing regional dances such as Parichakali and Kolkali.
-Meanwhile, Dronampalli, a style practiced in South Kerala by the Chembakassery kings, was cultivated by the Dronampalli family's Gurukkals.
+Meanwhile, Dronampalli, a style practiced in South Kerala by the Chembakassery kings, was cultivated by the Dronampalli family’s Gurukkals.
+Alummoottil® family ran several kalaris that propagated this version of Kalari.
 Both the northern and southern styles showcase unique vazhi techniques named after mythological figures like Hanuman, Bali, and Bhima, each emphasizing aspects such as speed, tactical diversion, or brute strength.

 kerala women flowers